 The holidays are a time to spread good tidings and cheer with family and friends, which usually involve parties with tables full of presents, high-calorie foods and drinks to delight in.
 With all of the events between Thanksgiving and New Year's Day, it can be easy to gain unwanted weight.
 While recent research1 indicates that weight gain during the holidays might not be as drastic as previously thought (the study found that people gain an average of almost one pound during the holidays), it can still be hard to navigate the holiday season when you’re trying to lose weight.

 Grab an apple or a non-fat plain Greek yogurt with a little fruit to help fill you up before arriving at a party.
 This way, you won't be famished and can focus on enjoying the company rather than making a beeline for the hors d'oeuvre table and potentially making less-than-stellar food choices.

 2. Don't skip meals.

 You may be tempted to skip breakfast and "save" all of your calories for the big feast, but you could be setting yourself up to overeat.
 Try to enjoy breakfast, lunch and a small snack before the main event.
 If you're a Jenny Craig member, try to follow your menu plan for the day, so when it's time for dinner, you'll be less hungry and you can avoid overeating.

 3. Plan for social situations.

-You can still enjoy social events while following your weight loss plan; it just takes a little pre-planning.
+You can still enjoy social events while following your weight loss program; it just takes a little pre-planning.
 When going to a holiday party, offer to bring a vegetable platter so you'll have a healthy snack to munch on.
 If you're going out to eat, check out the menu online to plan your meal ahead of time.

 4. Don't stand by the food and try to sneak in some activity.